Names Not Numbers

 Names, Not Numbers®

-We are proud of our 8th grade students who interviewed six Holocaust survivors as part of the international Names, Not Numbers® film documentary project.
+We are proud of our 8th grade students who interviewed seven Holocaust survivors as part of the international Names, Not Numbers® film documentary project.
 Through these interviews, students interact with survivors, capture their important testimonies, commit them to film, and ensure their messages will never be forgotten.
-This year’s survivors were Mrs. Yvonne Aronson, Mr. Eric Blaustein, Mrs. Marion Deichmann, Mrs. Ida Paluch Kersz, Mrs. Eva Ozarowski, and Mrs. Johanna Saper
+This year’s survivors were Mr. Vern Gideon, Mr. Kurt Gutfreund, Mrs. Rosalie Isaacson, Mrs. Judy Kolb, Mrs. Sharon Pitluck Silver, Mrs. Toby Schlussel, and Mrs. Olga Weiss

 We feel blessed to be able to give our students this chance to hear such important history straight from the source.